Forbidden Sidon subsets of perfect difference sets, featuring a human-assisted proof: Polarities and the remainder of Hall's proof

 This causes a problem for both odd and even~$q$.
 If $q$~were odd, then too many absolute points lie on the same line, violating Proposition~\ref{odd2}.
 If $q$~were even, then not all absolute points lie on the same line, violating Proposition~\ref{even2}. \end{proof}

-\begin{vcorollary} $\{1,3,9,10,13\}$ is a Sidon set that doesn't extend to a perfect difference set. \end{vcorollary} \begin{proof} If $B$~is a perfect difference set and $c$ is an arbitrary constant, then $B+c$~is also a perfect difference set.
+\begin{vcorollary} $\{1,3,9,10,13\}$ is a Sidon set that does not extend to a perfect difference set. \end{vcorollary} \begin{proof} If $B$~is a perfect difference set and $c$ is an arbitrary constant, then $B+c$~is also a perfect difference set.
 (The $c$s cancel when computing differences in~$B$.)

 Therefore, $\{-8,-6,0,1,4\}$ extends to a perfect difference set if and only if $9+\{-8,-6,0,1,4\}=\{1,3,9,10,13\}$ does as well.
 Hence we are done by Theorem~\ref{86014}. \end{proof}